syjeoneli/grps_v2.0/README.md

 ---

-This package aims to generate the PRS model from GWAS summary statistics.
+This package aims to generate the Polygenic Risk Scores (PRS) models based on a heuristic (Pruning+Thresholding) approach and a Bayesian approach (LDPred2).
 It is designed to deal with GWAS summary statistics in different formats including the public databases such as GWAS catalog and GeneATLAS database.

 :octocat: Understanding the workflow of this package:

 1. Filter GWAS summary statistics files (unify the data format. optional: remove duplicate SNPID and select significant SNPs by P-value)
-2. Generate bfiles by Plink1.9
+2. Generate bfiles using Plink1.9
-3. Do clumping and thresholding by Plink1.9
+3. Do clumping and thresholding using Plink1.9
-4. Generate PRS model by Plink2.0
+4. Generate PRS model using Plink2.0
+5. General PRS models using LDPred2

 ## Environment setup